HP Metrics & Evaluation

 How we do it

-Assess the health status and needs of the Total Army Family to ensure you are addressing the right problems
+Assess the health status and needs of the Total Military Family to ensure you are addressing the right problems

 • Community health assessment